 To cut out the disc I used 1 flush trim router bit, 2 base plates and reversed parallel fence.
-First cut was done half way through to prepare the groove for the bearing, which was obviously the same size as the bit.
+The first cut was done halfway through to prepare the groove for the bearing, which was obviously the same size as the bit.

 I flipped the bowl over and used a round-over bit for the bottom.
 That again involved swapping the plates.